niftools/blender_niftools_addon/docs/user/features/iosettings/index.rst

 .. _user-features-iosettings-loglevel:

 * The level at which a log entry is generated to the console window.
 This is used mainly used for debugging and error checking.
-* As a user you will only need to alter this setting if you experience an issue during the import it and a developer asks for more detailed logs than are produced with the default logging level.
+* As a user you will only need to alter this setting if you experience an issue during the import it and a developer asks for more detailed logs that are produced with the default logging level.

 .. warning::
-   Only a subset of these settings are currently supported even though they have been documented.
+   Only a subset of these settings is currently supported even though they have been documented.
    This is due to the fact that they are ported directly from the old plugin and as such, will functionally remain the same.

 .. toctree::